puppetlabs/puppetserver/documentation/puppetserver_vs_passenger.markdown

 Because Puppet Server runs on the JVM, it takes a bit longer than the Apache/Passenger stack to start and get ready to accept HTTP connections.

-Overall, Puppet Server performance is significantly better than Apache/Passenger, but the initial startup is definitely slower.
+Overall, Puppet Server performance is significantly better than a Puppet master running on the Apache/Passenger stack, but the initial startup is definitely slower.

 ## External CA Configuration